shoeper/seafile-docs/changelog/server-changelog.md

 * Improve online file browsing and uploading
     - Redesigned interface
-    - Use ajax for file operations
+    - Use Ajax for file operations
     - Support selecting of multiple files in uploading
     - Support drag/drop in uploading
 * Improve file syncing and sharing